vwkd/stan/README.md

 # README

-A modern and modular ERP
+A modern, modular and extensible ERP

 ## Features

+- built as Wasm components
-- built on Wasm workers running in Golem Cloud
+- running durably in Golem Cloud